 From Lamar, turn onto Collier Street.
 Take the 3rd left into the large parking lot.
 Meet in the large training room on back side of building at 1700 South Lamar.
 This pdf shows where to turn.

-- These support groups are for the individual living with a mental illness only.
+- Designed for adults (18 and over) living with mental illness.
 Family members should consider participation in a Family Support Group.

 - Connection support groups are not an appropriate setting for children, and childcare is not available at these locations.
 We appreciate your cooperation and understanding.

 - Facilitated by a trained team of individuals living with mental illness.